Zarich12/Zarich12/README.md

 ---
 ## About Me
+- 👋 Hi, my name is Richardson
+- 👋 I'm a Data Analyst and Python Programmer
-- 👀 I’m interested in Python programming
-- 🌱 I’m currently learning Machine Learning and Data Science using python
+- 👀 I’m interested in Data and Business Analytics, Data Engineering and Data Science
+- 🌱 I currently use Python to complement SQL and Power BI in data querrying, manipulation and visualization
 - 💞️ I’m looking to collaborate on any development project
 - 📫 How to reach me: richieans12@gmail.com